openstack-archive/tripleo-incubator/devtest.md

         user-config
         setup-baremetal 1 512 10 seed

+1. Allow the VirtualPowerManager to ssh into your host machine to power on vms:

+        ssh root@$SEED_IP "cat /opt/stack/boot-stack/virtual-power-key.pub" >> ~/.ssh/authorized_keys

+1. Add a route to the baremetal bridge via the seed node (we do this so that your host is isolated from the networking of the test environment.

+        ip route add 192.0.2.0/24 dev virbr0 via $SEED_IP

 1. Create your undercloud image.
 This is the image that the seed nova will deploy to become the baremetal undercloud.

         export ELEMENTS_PATH=$TRIPLEO_ROOT/tripleo-image-elements/elements
-        $TRIPLEO_ROOT/diskimage-builder/bin/disk-image-create -u ubuntu -a i386 -o undercloud boot-stack
+        $TRIPLEO_ROOT/diskimage-builder/bin/disk-image-create -u ubuntu \
+	    -a i386 -o undercloud boot-stack heat-localip heat-cfntools

 1. Load the undercloud image into Glance:

         load-image undercloud.qcow2

-1. Allow the VirtualPowerManager to ssh into your host machine to power on vms:

-        ssh root@$SEED_IP "cat /opt/stack/boot-stack/virtual-power-key.pub" >> ~/.ssh/authorized_keys

-1. Start the process of provisioning a baremetal node:
-   XX: This should be 'heat stack-create'.
+1. Deploy an undercloud:

+        heat stack-create -f $TRIPLEO_ROOT/tripleo-heat-templates/undercloud-vm.yaml \
+	  -P "PowerUserName=$(whoami)" undercloud

+	# XXX: currently the stack is in review, use
         nova boot --flavor baremetal --image undercloud --key_name default bmtest
+	# instead.

    You can watch its console to observe the PXE boot/deploy process.
    After the deploy is complete, it will reboot into the image.

-1. Add a route to the baremetal bridge via the seed node (we do this so that your host is isolated from the networking of the test environment.

-        ip route add 192.0.2.0/24 dev virbr0 via $SEED_IP

 1. Get the undercloud IP from 'nova list'

 1. Copy the stackrc out of the undercloud:

-        scp root@$UNDERCLOUD_IP:stackrc $TRIPLEO_ROOT/undercloudrc
+        scp heat-admin@$UNDERCLOUD_IP:stackrc $TRIPLEO_ROOT/undercloudrc
         sed -i "s/localhost/$UNDERCLOUD_IP/" $TRIPLEO_ROOT/undercloudrc
         source $TRIPLEO_ROOT/undercloudrc